Moose2Model/Moose2Model/README.md

 This is a software exploration tool to support developers during their work.

+The documentation is in the Wiki of this repository

 The intention of this tool is explained in this blogs: [Legacy Code – Storing the mental model in diagrams](https://blogs.sap.com/2017/06/08/legacy-code-storing-the-mental-model-in-diagrams/) and [Software exploration tool for developers (ABAP, SAP, Java, C, Smalltalk, …) – Roadmap](https://blogs.sap.com/2017/07/23/software-exploration-tool-next-steps/).

 It can be used in projects.
 The tool is currently improved, see the Roadmap in the above blog.
 Feel free to open an issue if you find errors or if you would like to have certain functions.